 - If you are concerned about a student's well-being, submit a Student Support Referral to OSSJA, and Case Managers will follow-up with the student to offer resources and support.

 Graduate Program Advisors

-Graduate Studies recommends that graduate program advisors meet as a group to discuss the use of progress reports in their academic program.
-Graduate program advisors can provide guidance to faculty, ensure that ratings are used consistently and appropriately (satisfactory/marginal/unsatisfactory) and verify that students have been given fair, objective timelines for improvement (with at least one future quarter to meet the expectations).
-By reviewing submitted progress reports, graduate program advisors can also identify conflicts and assist mentors and mentees in finding resolutions.
-Several graduate programs have had graduate program advisors meet to discuss annual reports before routing them to the students and Graduate Studies.
+Graduate Studies recommends that Graduate Advisors meet as a group to discuss the use of progress reports in their academic program.
+Graduate Advisors can provide guidance to faculty, ensure that ratings are used consistently and appropriately (satisfactory/marginal/unsatisfactory) and verify that students have been given fair, objective timelines for improvement (with at least one future quarter to meet the expectations).
+By reviewing submitted progress reports, Graduate Advisors can also identify conflicts and assist mentors and mentees in finding resolutions.
+In several programs, groups of Graduate Advisors meet to discuss annual reports before routing them to the students and Graduate Studies.
 This has proven very effective in addressing conflicts or miscommunications between students and faculty members early on.